ukayani/scalator-ecs/akka-cluster-post.md

 For our typical *stateless* services, switching to docker was relatively straightforward.
 The instances of these services do not need to know about each other, they simply accept requests behind a load balancer.
 The deployment of a clustered Akka application however, requires every instance (node in akka) to know about all other running instances in order to form a cluster.

-Before we dive into the deployments lets cover some basics of cluster formation in Akka:
+Before we dive into the deployments let's cover some basics of cluster formation in Akka:

 ### Cluster Formation Primer